Retrospective Tools

 Summary

-GoRetro leads on ease of use.
-Parabol leads on retro toolkit, value, AI & insights, integrations and enterprise-grade.
+GoRetro leads on value.
+Parabol leads on retro toolkit, fun factor, AI & insights, integrations and enterprise-grade.

 Scores compared